nicolastripodi/Jedlix/readme.md

 ## Design choices
 Some questions / answers on the app design choices

-> Why not use an UI?
+> Why a console app and not an API or an app with an UI?

 The exercise was already quite complete, adding an UI would have unnecessarily complicated the app.
 A console app allows to answer to the requirements, and we can chain the commands pretty easily for bulk file processing if necessary.

-> Then why not an API instead?

-Again, it would have unnecessarily complicated the app.
-The assignment did not specifiy that a lot of files query had to be satisfied at once, so again the console app statisfy the requirements.
+The assignment did not specifiy that a lot of files query had to be satisfied at once, so an API was not necessary in my opinion.

-> Why a console app and not anything else?

-Simplest kind of app to develop, no reason to build anything more complicated if this is enough.
+Also a console app is the simplest kind of app to develop, no reason to build anything more complicated if this is enough.

 > Why did you separate the app logic this way?